DOI-ONRR/blog-nrrd/src/pages/USWDS/index.md

 We’ve identified [user types and scenarios](https://github.com/ONRR/onrr.gov-site/wiki/Product-framing#key-scenarios), which have already gone through one round of updating.
 In addition to user research, we use journey mapping to help us understand the user experience from start to finish.

 We test with real people regularly.
 Our team is small but includes dedicated UX design specialists.
 All team members participate in UX research design, and we have access to prototyping software.
-Leading up to the redesign and launch of [onrr.gov](https://onrr.gov/), the team ran user research studies applying a variety of methods: discovery, concepts, open and closed card sort, tree testing, content process, and moderated usability studies.
+Leading up to the redesign and launch of [onrr.gov](https://onrr.gov/), the team ran user research studies applying a variety of methods: discovery, concepts, open and closed card sorts, tree testing, content process, and moderated usability studies.
 The site is now live, and once we have addressed some of our known issues, we will continue conducting user research studies to make iterative improvements.
 Our findings are stored in a shared folder, and the findings and reports are made publicly available on [GitHub](https://github.com/DOI-ONRR/research/tree/master/onnr-dot-gov-research).

 ## Earn trust
 **USWDS Definition:**